 This NPLP mitigates the gap between the parties and provides the investor with the comfort it needs, while allowing the founder to benefit more from an exit.

-Milestones.
-As investing in an early stage startup is a high risk investment, some investors seek to limit the risk by splitting their investment into installments based on performance milestones.
-Although every founder that I met believes he/she can meet such milestones, it is highly recommended not to include a performance milestones mechanism in your early finance rounds.
+As investing in an early-stage startup is a high-risk investment, some investors seek to limit the risk by splitting their investment into installments based on performance milestones.
+Although every founder I met believes he or she can meet such milestones, we recommend not including a performance milestones mechanism in your early finance rounds.

 Most startups start with a great idea that evolves.
-During the journey of a young startup, the founders learn their market and understand better the pain and their client (B2B/B2C?).
-As a necessary result, the idea will be reshaped, the product will be redefined and the company’s targets may change (not always a full pivot).
-As a result, previously agreed milestones might become irrelevant.
-So in order to meet the money, you will need to renegotiate the investment terms, or worse, pursue a route that is not in the best interests of the company purely for the sake of achieving the milestone.
+During the journey of a young startup, the founders learn their market and better understand the plan and their client.
+As a necessary result, you may change direction and redefine the product.
+It is possible your company’s targets will then also change (although not always a full pivot).
+As a result, previously agreed milestones may become irrelevant.
+Thus, in order to meet the money, you will need to renegotiate the investment terms, or worse, pursue a route that is not in the best interests of the company, purely for the sake of achieving the milestone.

 An additional issue with investments based on milestones, is that typically the agreed milestones are too vague and then there is often a dispute as to whether they have been achieved or not.

 Further, bear in mind that milestones give the investor a way out from its commitment.
 Perhaps the market or the investor’s cash flow changed and in order to avoid payment, it will simply claim that the company did not hit the relevant milestone (although not polite, I have seen this happen).